 The owner of the declaration shall be liable for the underlying information and evidence.
 EPD Norway shall not be liable with respect to manufacturer information, life cycle assessment data and evidences.

 Declared unit

-1 m2 with a thermal resistance of 1,0 m2K/W with a thickness of 37 mm.
+1 m with a thermal resistance of 1,0 mK/W with a thickness of 32 mm.

 Functional unit